The Integer-valued Moving-Average Random Field: Spatial Dependence in INMA Random Fields

 which covers the marginal pgf from Proposition~\ref{prop: inma marginal properties} (with $u=u_1 u_2$) for $k=l=0$ (using the convention that empty products are equal to~1).

 \item[(ii)] The ACvF satisfies

-which covers the variance formula from Proposition~\ref{prop: inma marginal properties} for $k=l=0$. \end{itemize} \end{theorem} The proof of Theorem~\ref{theorem: inma dependence} is provided in Appendix~\ref{app: Proof of Theorem theorem: inma dependence}.
+which covers the variance formula from Proposition~\ref{prop: inma marginal properties} for $k=l=0$ (using the convention that empty sums are equal to $0$). \end{itemize} \end{theorem} Note that Theorem~1 does not require additional assumptions apart from the model definition (including the assumptions on the innovations).
+The proof of Theorem~\ref{theorem: inma dependence} is provided in Appendix~\ref{app: Proof of Theorem theorem: inma dependence}.
 Note the analogy of Theorem~\ref{theorem: inma dependence} to Theorems~2.11 and~2.12 in \citet{weiss08}, i.e., the INMA dependence structure directly extends from the time-series to the random-fields case.
-The latter is illustrated by Figure~\ref{fig: proof inma bivariate pgf}, which shows that spatial dependence only exists if $|k|\leq q_1$ and $|l|\leq q_2$.
+The latter is illustrated by Figure~\ref{fig: proof inma bivariate pgf} which depicts the innovations $\varepsilon_{s-i,t-j}$ appearing in $X_{s,t}$ (dashed rectangle) and $X_{s-k,t-l}$ (dotted rectangle), respectively.
+The overlap between the respective innovations, which corresponds to spatial dependence between $X_{s,t}$ and $X_{s-k,t-l}$, is highlighted in gray.
+This overlap shows that spatial dependence only exists if $|k|\leq q_1$ and $|l|\leq q_2$.
 If one of these conditions is violated, there is no gray overlap region anymore, implying the independence of~$X_{s,t}$ and~$X_{s-k,t-l}$.